College of Education and Human Development

 James Earl Davis, Professor, Department of Policy, Organizational and Leadership Studies, College of Education and Human Development; PhD, Cornell University.

-Meixia Ding, Associate Professor, Department of Teaching and Learning, College of Education and Human Development; PhD, Texas A and M University.
+Meixia Ding, Professor, Department of Teaching and Learning, College of Education and Human Development; PhD, Texas A and M University.

 Arthur G. Dowdy, Assistant Professor, Department of Teaching and Learning, College of Education and Human Development; PhD, Temple University.